This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Each type of apples has different layers of sweetness and mixing several together makes for a great apple butter.

 As a general rule of thumb, choose apples your family likes to snack on raw for a guaranteed hit.
+If you don’t have an Instant pot, try Slow Cooker Apple Butter.

 - Apples.
 Peeled, cored and quartered